-Why is everyone talking about health insurance?
-Obama’s Health Plan (ObamaCare) has everyone talking, but a lot of people were worried about health insurance long before the hype.
+National health care is a highly charged but popular topic of discussion but a lot of people were worried about health insurance long before the hype.
+Even Obama’s Health Plan (ObamaCare) continues to have everyone talking.
 In 2007, a significant 17.1 percent of Americans were uninsured.
-By 2008, over 45 million Americans lacked any type of health insurance coverage.
-Sadly, 8.7 million of these people are children.
+That’s almost 50 million Americans who lack any type of health insurance coverage.
+Sadly, almost 20% of those people are children.

 Who Is Uninsured?

 In other words, having a job does not mean you’ll necessarily receive health insurance.
-A lofty 22.4 percent of uninsured workers are employed by firms with more than 500 employees!
+About a quarter of uninsured workers are employed by firms with more than 500 employees!
 Employers are not required to provide health insurance for their employees despite the fact that health care costs and spending in the United States have soared at an average rate of 10 percent a year since the 1960s.
 It is estimated that 18,000 to 22,000 Americans die annually due to lack of health coverage.
 Costs continue to rise as people remain uninsured, creating the crisis we have in the country today.
 [Source: CoverTheUninsured.com]

 What Is The ObamaCare Plan?